Last Updated on March 3, 2021

 The premise of this book is that it will teach you how to grow a camouflaged food forest and this really caught my attention for several reasons.
 The first was the basic concept of having food growing in your yard that doesn’t look like a garden.
 One of the thoughts I and obviously Rick has had is that having a garden of nice pretty rows is an invitation to theft.
 I don’t have a tall fence around my property; neither do many of my neighbors.
 It is really easy to see who has a garden in their backyard and this could be a prime target by unscrupulous or simply starving people in a grid-down situation.
 To have your food somehow less obvious would be a natural advantage.

-The second reason I was interested in this book are the concepts that Rick uses of a food forest and how to take advantage of nature.
+The second reason I was interested in this book is the concepts that Rick uses of a food forest and how to take advantage of nature.
 By using Permaculture concepts, he discusses how you can grow your food in guilds.
 Each guild has various layers each complimenting and benefiting the other layers.
 His approach uses foods planted not in rows, but probably more like how you would find them growing in the wild.
 This was a great idea in my opinion.
 I am sure that has something to do with the frustration experienced in our garden this year with weeds.

 Lastly, the food forest concept mentioned in the book Secret Garden of Survival isn’t so dependent upon watering and changing all of your plants every season.
 This is Permaculture and your plants aren’t annuals.
-By planting fruits, berry producing shrubs and ground cover, you only have to worry about them the first year.
+By planting fruits, berry-producing shrubs, and ground cover, you only have to worry about them the first year.
 One of the issues I have with gardening at least this year is how much work is wasted.
 Every year we have to plant, mulch, weed, fertilize, weed, water, weed and then pull it all up and do it over again.
-Since I have refused to use any weed killer in my yard since about 3 years ago, the battle with weeds seems more frustrating I guess but lately I have been thinking about why we fight this battle of the weeds.
+Since I have refused to use any weed killer in my yard since about 3 years ago, the battle with weeds seems more frustrating I guess but lately, I have been thinking about why we fight this battle of the weeds.
 Surely, nature has a reason for weeds and my weekly waste of time continues to be futile.
 There has to be a better way.

 On to the book review…